Category Archives: Europe

 Zinzendorf was one of the most controversial figures of the early eighteenth century.
 The crowned heads of Europe and religious leaders of both Europe and America all knew him or knew of him — and either loved him or hated him.

-Although born to an aristocratic family, Zinzendorf decided to use his wealth to shelter a group of Christian radicals: the Unitas Fratrum (The Latinized form of the Czech jednota bratrská/society of brethren.
-This name was was assumed by the branch of the Hussites known as the Bohemian Brethren and their successors, the Moravian Brethren).
-It was a tumultuous time in Europe when it was unsafe to not be part of an established state church.
-In 1722 a small band of Jesus-followers who chose not to be part of the state church crossed the border from Moravia to settle in a town they built on Zinzendorff’s estate.
+Although born to an aristocratic family, Zinzendorf decided to use his wealth to shelter a group of Christian radicals: the Unitas Fratrum (The Latinized form of the Czech jednota bratrská/society of brethren).
+This name was was assumed by the branch of the Hussites known as the Bohemian Brethren and their successors, the Moravian Brethren.
+During his lifetime, Europe was a tumultuous place.
+It was unsafe to leave the established state churches.
+But many people took the risk and amazing things resulted.
+In 1722 a small band of Jesus-followers who chose not to be part of the state church crossed the border from Moravia to settle in a town they built on Zinzendorf’s estate.
 They called it Herrnhut, or “the Lord’s Watch.”

 During its first five years of existence the settlement showed few signs of spiritual power.
 By the beginning of 1727 the community of about three hundred people was wracked by dissension and bickering.
 So the village was an unlikely site for a revival!
 Zinzendorf and others, however, covenanted to prayer and labor for the Holy Spirit to move among them.
 Largely due to Zinzendorf’s leadership in daily Bible studies, the group came to formulate a unique document, known as the Brotherly Agreement, which set forth basic tenets of Christian behavior.
 Residents of Herrnhut were required to sign a pledge to abide by these Biblical principals.
 There followed an intense and powerful experience of renewal, often described as the “Moravian Pentecost.”